Our Appointment System

 Same Day Urgent Appointments

 If you believe that you need to see a doctor due to the seriousness or severity of your symptoms or illness and you are able to come in to the surgery you can be seen as an urgent same day appointment.
-You will be asked to attend at the surgery at a given time.
+You will be given an appointment time to be seen.
 Normally you will be seen to within 30 minutes of this.
-Your appointment will be with the next available doctor in the surgery.
-We are not able to offer these appointments with a specific doctor.
-To help the doctor prioritise who they are seeing, the receptionist will ask if you are able to give a brief description of your problem.
-In addition if you telephone in the morning you will be offered an appointment that morning, if you telephone in the afternoon you will be offered an appointment in the afternoon, to control demand you will not be offered an afternoon urgent appointment if you telephone in the morning and vice versa.
+Your appointment will normally be with the duty doctor in the surgery.
+We are not able to offer these appointments with a specific doctor as these are urgent on the day.
+To help the doctor review who they are seeing, the receptionist will ask if you are able to give a brief description of your problem.
+In addition if you telephone in the morning you will normally be offered an appointment that morning, if you telephone in the afternoon you will be offered an appointment in the afternoon, to control demand you will not be offered an afternoon urgent appointment if you telephone in the morning and vice versa.

 The same day urgent appointments are not suitable for: